est31/minetest-mapper-cpp/README.rst

     * database access statistics.

 verbose-search-colors:
-    report the location of the colors file that was used.
+    report the location of the colors file(s) that are read.

-    With `--verbose-search-colors=2`, report all locations that are being searched as well.
+    With `--verbose-search-colors=2`, report all locations that are being considered as well.